juhp/cabal-rpm/man/cblrpm.1.md

 Do CMD on a .cabal file:

     cblrpm CMD path/to/some.cabal

-Do CMD for a tarball:

-    cblrpm CMD path/to/pkg-ver.tar.gz

 # HISTORY
 Cabal-rpm was originally written by Bryan O'Sullivan in 2007-2008